 Erection time is fast once the planks arrive on site, however the lead time to create the planks could create significant delays on a project, if not ordered within enough advance.
 Long pieces can have the potential to create problems for a tight site.
-Though it is possible to create planks in any width, a standard module size generally limits the bay sizes to multiples of four feet.
+Though it is possible to create planks in any width, it is generally most economical to limits the bay sizes to a module of four feet.
 Ability for thin floor systems also opens up vulnerability for issues with vibration, and sound isolation.
-Due to the lower lateral stiffness of the light gauge walls and the relatively higher weight of the concrete planks this system does not resist seismic forces particularly well.
+Due to the lower lateral stiffness of the light gauge walls coupled with the relatively higher weight of the concrete planks this system does not resist seismic forces particularly well.
+Engineering costs of this system may be higher than listed estimates due to the increased consideration of potential magnification of forces within the diaphragm in high seismic regions.